commercialhaskell/stack/doc/build_command.md

     associated component name, `<comp-name>`.

 *   `<package-name>:<comp-name>` allows you to leave out the component type, as that will often be unique for a given component name.
-For example, `stack build mypackage:my-test-suite`.

 *   `:<comp-name>` is a useful shortcut, saying "find the component`<comp-name>` in all of the project packages".
 This will result in an error if more than one package has a component with the specified name.
-For example, `stack build :my-test-suite`.

 For further information about available targets, see the [`stack ide targets` command](ide_command.md).